ARM-software/CMSIS-FreeRTOS/README.md

 ## License

-CMSIS-FreeRTOS is licensed under the FreeRTOS license.
+The FreeRTOS kernel is released under the MIT open source license (see License/license.txt).